bentley-historical-library/UMich_HathiTrust_Pub_Summaries/README.md

 python htpubsummarizer.py /path/to/hathitrust/metadata/file/filename.txt.gz
 ```

-After running for a few minutes it should then spit out a file named "summary.csv" in that same directory.
+After running for a few minutes it should spit out a file named "summary.csv" in that same directory.

 ##Notes